naston70/jeremys-it-lab/99.MISC/neil-anderson/Cloud-Computing/cloud.md

 'The cloud infrastructure is a composition of two or more distinct cloud infrastructures that remain unique entities, but are bound together by standardized or proprietary technology that enables an application portability'

+## Cloud Computing Advantages

+#### Scalability

+- Cloud computing provides businesses with the ability to regulate the service in accordance with their current requirements
+- Scale capacity up and down as needed
+- Infinite computing capacity on demand
+- flexibility through cloud bursting